 Our capital of Baku boasts an incomparably beautiful Heydar Mosque, the largest Mosque in the entire South Caucasus region.
-Named after Heydar Aliyev – the founder of the modern Azerbaijan and its third President (1993-2003) – the Heydar Mosque is not only known for its incredible beauty.
-Since its inception, the Mosque has also become a symbol of peace, tolerance and unity.
+Named after Heydar Aliyev – the founder of modern Azerbaijan and its third President (1993-2003) – the Heydar Mosque is not only known for its incredible beauty.
+Since its inception, the Mosque has also become a symbol of peace, tolerance, and unity.

 Heydar Mosque, which covers a total area of 12,000 square meters, was constructed under the instructions of the head of state.
 It has four 95m-height minarets.